 Transition-metal-doped Laser Gain Media

-A number of solid-state laser gain media are doped with transition metal ions, having optical transitions involving the electrons of the 3d shell.
+A number of solid-state laser gain media are doped with transition metal ions.
+Those have optical transitions involving the electrons of the 3d shell.
 Table 1 gives an overview of the most common transition metal ions and their host media.

 |Ion||Common host media||Typical emission wavelengths|

 |divalent chromium (Cr2+)||zinc chalcogenides such as ZnS, ZnSe, and ZnSxSe1−x||1.9–3.4 μm|

 |trivalent chromium (Cr3+)||ruby (Al2O3), alexandrite (BeAl2O4); LiSAF, LiCAF, LiSAF, and similar fluorides||0.7–0.9 μm|